 An important aspect of the ball valve is the inherent compactness of the design, making for easy handling and maintenance.

 Most standard ball valves have an operating temperature range of between -30 °C and 230 °C at pressures from a coarse vacuum (25 torr) to 51 bar, depending on size.
 Specialized valves are available, however, for services below -200 °C and above 500 °C and from very high vacuum (10-9 torr) to above 400 bar.

-The applications of ball valves are as wide and varied as industry itself.
+The applications of ball valves are as wide and varied as the industry itself.
 They range from simple services such as water, solvents, acids, and natural gas to more difficult and dangerous services such as gaseous oxygen, hydrogen peroxide, methane, and ethylene.
-Limitations of use are governed by the temperature and pressure characteristics of the seat material, but research and development of new materials make it foreseeable that the future will see an extended use of the ball valve for an even wider range of applications than at present.
+Limitations of use are governed by the temperature and pressure characteristics of the seat material, but research and development of new materials make it foreseeable that the future will see extended use of the ball valve for an even wider range of applications than at present.